BrunoGil-AS/React_Guide/core/hooks.md

 }
 ```

-## Explanation of Examples

-The Counter example demonstrates useState with both an initializer function and functional updates.
-The initializer function is useful when the initial state is expensive to compute, while functional updates ensure we're always working with the latest state value, especially in rapid succession updates.

-The UserProfile example shows a complete data fetching flow using useEffect.
-It handles loading states, error boundaries, and proper cleanup to prevent memory leaks from setting state on unmounted components.
-The dependency array [userId] ensures the effect reruns when the userId prop changes.

-The Theme Context example illustrates the Provider/Consumer pattern with useContext.
+> The Theme Context example illustrates the Provider/Consumer pattern with `useContext`.
 It shows how to share state across components without prop drilling, while maintaining type safety and providing an easy way to update shared state.

 ## Common Pitfalls & Solutions